††††† RELATES TO: KRS 324A.035(3)(d), (f), 324A.050, 12 U.S.C. 3331-3351

 ††††† 1.
 The distance education course delivery consultant appointed shall be an academic educator with demonstrated competency in the distance education field.

-††††† (6) Each applicant who submits a distance education course for approval shall submit a letter of approval, to the board from the International Distance Education Certification Center (IDECC) and the Appraiser Qualifications Board of the Appraisal Foundation, for each education course being applied for approval.
+††††† (6) Each applicant who submits a distance education course for approval shall submit a letter of approval, to the board, for each class submitted, from one (1) of the following institutions:

 ††††† (7) Every distance education course shall include a final examination with a comprehensive assessment of the student's overall mastery of the materials presented in the course which shall be administered after the completion of the course by: